 - Opportunity for Wage/Salary Increase.
 As an employee works with their manager to build their own competency and skill set, the employee may cross the threshold that makes them eligible for a raise in their salary.
 A performance review allows dedicated time to identify when an employee is performing at a level to justify a salary raise.

 Types of Performance Reviews

 Every type of performance review has its benefits and challenges.
 The key to remember with every type is setting clear definitions and scales so that it’s easy for managers to follow when conducting performance reviews.

 This involves ranking the employees from the highest to the lowest.
 The challenge here is to avoid the contrast bias where the manager may use distinctions not related to performance to determine rankings.
 For example, consider this scenario: a manager is forced to rank two employees both of whom perform well and meet all expectations, contrast bias creeps in allowing personal characteristics of these employees changing a managers perception when ranking them.

 Employee ratings are placed along a typical bell curve (see picture) with the manager allowed to place each employee on their team to a certain group along the curve.
-Each group or rank is limited to a number or percentage of the total team, the picture below displays what this looks like.
-You may have 10 great employees but, to ensure a normal bell curve 10% or one employee must be labeled a non performer.
-This sends a false message to that employee.
-An employee who is falsely labeled as low performing may become resentful and leave the company.
+Each group or rank is limited to a number or percentage of the total team, as seen in the graphic below.
+It’s important to be aware of the problems this may cause.
+You may have 10 great employees, but to ensure a normal bell curve 10% (or one employee) must be labeled a non performer.
+This sends a false message to that employee, and an employee who is falsely labeled as low performing may become resentful and leave the company.